The B-2 Bomber Interior: What’s Actually Inside the Stealth Machine

 The Hidden Complexity

-While the exterior of the B-2 may capture attention, its true prowess hides within.
+While the exterior of the B-2 captures attention, its true prowess hides within.
 The interior, through its complexities and technologies, supports stealth and strike capabilities seamlessly.
-The B-2’s design isn’t a random assortment of controls and tech.
-It reflects decades of innovation and strategic thought, ensuring it remains at the forefront of aerial warfare.
+The design isn’t a random assortment of controls and tech—it reflects decades of innovation and strategic thought, ensuring it remains at the forefront of aerial warfare.